Google Pay™

 Google Pay™ is a contactless payment service that enables users to make payments both online and in physical stores using Android devices.
 It simplifies payments by securely storing card details and allowing transactions via NFC technology.

-Google Pay™ transactions use tokenization to protect sensitive card information, replacing the actual card number with a virtual account number.
+Transactions use tokenization to protect sensitive card information, replacing the actual card number with a virtual account number.
 This ensures secure processing without exposing card details.
 Google Pay™ supports one-time transactions as well as subscriptions and other recurring payments, based on merchant configurations.

 Google Pay™ is available in various regions worldwide, supporting multiple currencies.
-For online and in-app payments, the KC UPCF Web SDK securely collects payment details, which are then transmitted to Google's servers for processing and authorization.
+For online and in-app payments, KC UPCF Web SDK securely collects payment details, which are then transmitted to Google's servers for processing and authorization.
 The entire flow keeps sensitive data hidden from the merchant, providing customers with a secure and easy payment experience.

 Workflows and Transaction Types